 -Drew and I launched a creative education platform

 What’s next?
 We’re turning Almost Fearless into a magazine.
 Digital and Print.
-The newly designed website will come in January and the first print edition will arrive in September 2017 with quarterly editions after that.
+The newly designed website will come in January and the first print edition will arrive in fall of 2017 with quarterly editions after that.

 For us personally?
 We’ll be leaving Mexico and traveling north at the end of the winter.
 We are going to check out Colorado as a home base, but also venture further north to British Columbia, to a little town called Fernie, that has caught our eye.
 We have no idea where we’ll end up but if you’re interested in following us (albeit with way fewer updates than this blog) I have set up a separate online identity for myself after years of writing under the almostfearless handle: